 Estonian Grammy Award-winning conductor Paavo Järvi is widely recognised as one of today’s most eminent conductors, enjoying close partnerships with the finest orchestras around the world.
 He serves as Music Director of the Tonhalle-Orchester Zürich, as the long-standing Artistic Director of the Deutsche Kammerphilharmonie Bremen since 2004, and as both the founder and Artistic Director of the Estonian Festival Orchestra.

-In addition to his permanent positions, Järvi is much in demand as a guest conductor, regularly appearing with the Berliner Philharmoniker, Concertgebouworkest, London Philharmonia Orchestra, Münchner Philharmoniker and the Orchestre de Paris, where he served as Music Director from 2010 to 2016.
-This season Järvi returns to perform with all of these orchestras as well as with National Symphony Orchestra Washington, Los Angeles Philharmonic and Chicago Symphony Orchestra.
+In addition to his permanent positions, Järvi is much in demand as a guest conductor, regularly appearing with the Berliner Philharmoniker, Concertgebouworkest, London Philharmonia Orchestra and the New York Philharmonic.
+He also continues to enjoy close relationships with many of the orchestras of which he was previously music director, including Orchestre de Paris, Frankfurt Radio Symphony and NHK Symphony Orchestra.

 Born in Tallinn, Estonia, Paavo Järvi studied Percussion and Conducting at the Tallinn School of Music.
 In 1980, he moved to the USA where he continued his studies at the Curtis Institute of Music and at the Los Angeles Philharmonic Institute with Leonard Bernstein.